How to Sand Off Varnish: A Step-by-Step Guide for Beginners

 Periodically stop and feel the surface of the wood with your hand.
 What you are looking for is a consistent smoothness across the entire area.
 Pay particular attention to edges and corners, where it’s easy to miss spots or accidentally over-sand.

-See also How to Sand Glass Edges by Hand: A Complete Guide for Beginners
+See also How to Sand Glass Edges: A Comprehensive Guide

 Dealing with Dust